boyter/boyter.org/content/posts/my-personal-complaints-about-golang.md

                 .collect(Collectors.toList());
 {{</highlight>}}

 Now the above does hide the algorithmic complexity of whats happening, but its far simpler to see what its actually doing.
-I suspect it might be faster too because `contains` should return `true` the moment it finds a match whereas the Go code above continues the loop.

 The intent of the code is obvious compared to the Go code it is replicating.
 What is really neat about it is that adding additional filters is also trivial.
 To add additional filters to the Go example like the below example we would need to add two more if conditions into the already nested for loops.